Who or what has inspired you while at VCOM?

 Who or what inspired you to study medicine?

-What do you most enjoy about the Blacksburg area?
+What do you enjoy most about living in the area around your campus?

 It has been so beneficial living on campus during the first year because it takes me 2 minutes to get to school, which is great because I can sleep and study more!
 Not only is living on campus time-efficient, but all VCOM students also get access to all of ULM facilities, including the gym and library.
 This is great because sometimes while studying, a change of scenery can make the biggest difference!